 Learning, understanding and healing history's scars

 Darkspark contributes to an important cross-cultural conversation across Canada.
-Arts-educators sensitively and skilfully guide students in creating songs for change and healing that teach, reclaim and reconcile the colonial history, which is still very much a part of Canada's present.
-The songs inspire non-Indigenous and Indigenous audiences to listen, understand, and participate.
+Its arts-educators work with Grade 7 and 8 students in classrooms in both Indigenous and non-Indigenous schools.
+The multi-cultural team sensitively and skillfully guides students in creating songs for change and healing that teach, reclaim and reconcile the colonial history, which is still very much a part of Canada's present.
+The songs inspire both non-Indigenous and Indigenous audiences to listen, learn, understand, discuss and participate.

-Using various outlets - from school and community presentations, to social media and comprehensive interactive curriculum resources - Darkspark takes these musical stories of Indigenous youth to non-Indigenous audiences to help bridge the cultural divide.
-The voices of youth on these issues are very powerful; they educate and touch their audiences deeply.
+Darkspark facilitates the sharing of the songs between youth from different schools, within local communities, and online, thereby contributing to cross-cultural dialogue and understanding.
+Using various outlets - from school and community presentations, to social media and comprehensive interactive curriculum resources - Darkspark takes these musical stories by Indigenous and non-Indigenous youth to a variety of audiences to help bridge the cultural divide.
+The voices of youth on the issues are very powerful; they educate and touch audiences deeply.

 "Darkspark's Four Directions program had such a positive influence, not only for the students, but also the school and the community of Potlotek.
 While students had some general knowledge of Mi'kmaq history, the songwriting project pushed students to learn more and to research their history."